zehramert/GoldPricePrediction/README.md

 ## Project Overview

 This project aims to predict the future prices of gold using historical gold price data and machine learning models.
-We have implemented various regression models, including Random Forest and ARIMA, to forecast gold prices.
+I have implemented RandomForestRegressor model.
 The project involves data preprocessing, feature extraction, model training, evaluation, and prediction.
+Accuracy of this model is 0.98

 ### Dataset